johnaaronllobrera/Aa-Profound-Periodic-Table-of-Elements/README.txt

 License
 - This project is licensed under the MIT License.

 Feel free to reach out to the author for any questions or further information.
-Enjoy exploring this Profound Periodic Table of Elements!